Taxation of international executives

-In the case of income realized in a controlled capital market, the capital loss of the previous two years can be carried forward under certain circumstances.
+In the case of income realized in a controlled capital market transaction, the capital loss of the previous 2 years can be carried forward under certain circumstances.

 Gift tax is levied on individuals if they acquire movable/immovable property or valuable rights by gift.
 Tax rates depend on the nature of relationship between the parties and also can vary between 0 and 18 percent.

 Are there additional capital gains tax (CGT) issues in Hungary?
 If so, please discuss?

 Yes.
 The individual is obliged to pay a so called social tax at a rate of 17.5 percent on certain capital gains as long as certain incomes earned through the tax year do not reach 24 times of the Hungarian minimum wage.

 Are there capital gains tax exceptions in Hungary?
 If so, please discuss?

 Individuals has the right to open a so called permanent investment accounts (“Tartós Befektetési Számla”) in Hungary.
 Income deriving from a permanent investment account may be tax exempted under certain circumstances.

 What are the general deductions from income allowed in Hungary?

 Disabled person’s allowance remain in force.
 In addition the long term investments are supported by a tax allowance such as payments to voluntary mutual pension funds and investments on pension accounts.

 Family tax base allowance is applicable.
 In the case of 1 child HUF66,670/child/month can be deducted from the tax base.
 In the case of 2 children HUF133,330/child/month, in the case of 3 or more children HUF220,000/child/month can be deducted from the tax base.
 The allowance is also applicable for foreign individuals if certain conditions are met.